ThinkDataEd/curriculum/docs/unit4/lab4b.md

 ###**Checking our work**
 * **Describe and interpret, in words, what the output of your accuracy summary means.**

-    – **Compare your accuracy summary with a neighbors.
+    – **Compare your accuracy summary with a neighbor's.
 Whose line was more accurate and why?**

 * **Write down why adding positive and negative errors together is problematic for assessing